Standard Setup Guide for Self-Hosted

 • Start the instance again: sudo docker compose up -d

 • Your Hudu should now be up and running!
 Visit your domain to confirm.
 If you see a Hudu sign-up screen, it's successful.
-Reach out to support for a license key.
+Head to the Hudu HQ Billing Portal for a license key.

 • If you don't see this screen, contact support, and please provide logs: sudo docker compose logs